yassine-hamoudi/yassine-hamoudi.github.io/index.md

 Previously, I was a Quantum Postdoctoral Fellow at the [Simons Institute](https://simons.berkeley.edu/) (UC Berkeley) hosted by Umesh Vazirani and a Ph.D. student at [IRIF](https://www.irif.fr/en/) (Université Paris Cité) advised by Frédéric Magniez and Miklos Santha.

-I am the coordinator of the [Maisons du quantique - Nouvelle-Aquitaine](https://www.hqi.fr/les-maisons-du-quantique/) grant.
+I am the coordinator of the CEA/GENCI grant [Maisons du quantique - Nouvelle-Aquitaine](https://www.hqi.fr/les-maisons-du-quantique/).

 ## Contact